elicaluya/proj3-anagrams/README.md

 ## Authors

-Initial version by M Young; to be revised by CIS 322 students.
+Initial version by M Young;

-## Status

-flask_vocab.py and the template vocab.html are a 'skeleton' version of the anagram game for a CIS 322 project.
-They uses conventional
-interaction through a form, interacting only when the user submits the form.
-Your assignment is to replace the interaction with AJAX interaction on each keystroke.
+Revisions by Elijah Caluya

-## Minijax?
+## Assignment

-flask_minijax.py and templates/minijax.html are a tiny example of using JQuery with flask for an Ajax application.
-They should not be included in the version of the project you turn in.
+The program uses AJAX interaction to asses the information entered key by key.
+The program will check each keystroke the user makes and determines if it matches any of the words in the Words column.
+If any letters the user enters are not in the jumbled letters, the user is prompted that the letter is not in the selection.

 ## To run automated tests